-Inside ‘The Daily Show’ with Trevor Noah’s Democratic debate social media war room
+Inside ‘The Daily Show’ with Trevor Noah’s Democratic-debate social media war room

 — The Daily Show (@TheDailyShow) July 31, 2019

 These kind of live jokes are inherently a gamble: “Obviously everyone loves the great Trump jokes,” says Hedayati, “but if we make a joke about a Democrat, maybe some of our audience won’t like that.
-You just kind of have to be willing to make the jokes that we think are funny and sometimes your audience is gonna love it.
+[We] just kind of have to be willing to make the jokes that we think are funny, and sometimes our audience is gonna love it.
 Sometimes they won’t.”

 So far, such risks have been paying off for The Daily Show‘s digital team.
 During the first two-night Democratic debate in June, The Daily Show claims to have beat all other late-night shows in social engagement—that measure of how frequently people like, share, or interact with something.
 That’s across all relevant platforms: It outpaced its nearest rival, The Tonight Show With Jimmy Fallon, on Twitter, Facebook, and Instagram by 100%, 200%, and 300%, respectively.